 A typical diagnostic visit:

-- Inspect filter, registers, accessible ducts.
+- Inspect filter, registers, and accessible ducts.

 - Inspect indoor coil for dust buildup.